This page documents some of the machinery around lint registration and how we run lints in the compiler.

 boils down to a static with type

-&rustc::lint::Lint.
-We lint against direct declarations without
+&rustc_session::lint::Lint.
+We lint against direct declarations

-to add new fields to, like all macros by example).
+unwieldy to add new fields to, like all macros by example).

 Lint declarations don't carry any "state" - they are merely global identifers and descriptions of lints.
 We assert at runtime that they are not registered twice (by lint name).

 Lint passes are the meat of any lint.
 Notably, there is not a one-to-one relationship between lints and lint passes; a lint might not have any lint pass that emits it, it could have many, or just one -- the compiler doesn't track whether a pass is in any way associated with a particular lint, and frequently lints are emitted as part of other work (e.g., type checking, etc.).

 The lint store is created and all lints are registered during plugin registration, in

 rustc_interface::register_plugins.
 There are three 'sources' of lint: the internal lints, plugin